bgallamoza/Cocaine_Usage_Classification/README.md

 ![alt text](/readme_pictures/EDA_plots.png "EDA Graphs")

+Ultimately, **this model will be useful to those who want to make educated guesses about another individual's potential cocaine use based on limited information.** This can be especially helpful to social workers seeking to help others who may be using crack/cocaine.

 ## **Choosing a model**
 Three different supervised classifiers were trained and tested: random forest classifier, logisitc regression classifier, and linear support vector machine classifier.
 For each model, different hyperparameters were tuned using GridSearchCV.

-**Ultimately, the Random Forest Classifier was chosen for producing the most precise predictions for individuals who have used cocaine.**
+**Ultimately, the Random Forest Classifier was chosen for producing the most precise predictions for individuals who have used cocaine.** Considering our potential use case for our model, we want to avoid falsely accusing others of crack/cocaine use, so precision is prioritized over recall.

 ## **Running the Files**
 To make this model more interactive, I set up a Flask server to request a prediction based on user information, where a prediction is returned as a response.
 If you just want to access the model, simply follow "Running the Flask Server."